 How Does a Tree Service Cut Down a Tree?

-Most of us are familiar with what a residential tree service is, they are the companies who offer services such tree removal, tree pruning and hedge trimming.
+Most of us are familiar with what a residential tree service is, they are the companies who offer services such tree removal, tree pruning, tree felling and hedge trimming.
 Maybe you have even seen the thrilling spectacle of a climbing arborist way up a tree cutting it down next to a home and wondered how on earth they do it!

 The trees can be well over a hundred feet high and often with houses or other potential targets around it.
 So how do they get up there and take it down with no damage to people or property?

 This article will take you through the general process of a tree removal when performed by a professional arborist or tree service.

 1) Site Preparation: